 Also, make sure you have goals that really get you somewhere.
 Doubling your Facebook Fans in three months may be a goal, but it does not necessarily get you closer to achieving anything of value.
 Be sure why you want Facebook Fans and how you can make them count.
 In the end your goals should be to achieve something, which actually gets your business moving, for example: Find x new clients in 3 months.
 If you know how to turn Facebook Fans into buying customers, more fans might be a good intermediate goal, but the overall goal should probably be to get x more customers in 3 months.

-If your overall goal is to get more sign ups an intermediate goal may be getting more followers; the next can be to get more traffic to a landing page where you have your signup form.
+If your overall goal is to get more sign-ups an intermediate goal may be getting more followers; the next can be to get more traffic to a landing page where you have your signup form.
 Both intermediate goals serve the overall goal – to reach the real goal you also need to succeed in reaching the intermediate goals.

 Most of the time it takes a considerable amount of time to achieve the overall goal.
-To keep track of your progress, you should think about other goals which are measurable and necessary to reach before you can reach your overall goal.
+To keep track of your progress, you should think about other goals that are measurable and necessary to reach before you can reach your overall goal.
 Getting closer to these goals then is the first step on your way to reaching your overall goal.

 Think of the intermediate goals as steps on a ladder or staircase: To reach the top (your overall goal) you need to climb all the steps in between.